sasilver75/obsidian/Articles/ML/How to Generate and Use Synthetic Data for Finetuning (Jan 2024) {Eugene Yan}.md

 ### Unnatural Instructions
-- Generates synthetic data from an *external model* (GPT-3.5), in contrast to Self-Instruct.
+- Generates synthetic data from an *==external model==* (GPT-3.5), in contrast to Self-Instruct.
 - The synthetic data is then used to finetune `t5-lm`, a language model variant of `t5-11b`.
-- The authors started with a seed set of 15 human-written examples, and then, to to generate new instructions and input (i.e. context), they prompted GPT-3.5 with three examples to generate a fourth synthetic sample.
+- The ==authors started with a seed set of 15 human-written examples==, and then, to to generate new instructions and input (i.e. context), ==they prompted GPT-3.5 with three examples to generate a fourth synthetic sample.==
 	- The authors used 5 different seeds of three-shot examples to generate a distilled dataset of 68k examples.
 	- To encourage creativity when using the same few-shot examples, the authors applied [[Top-P Sampling|Nucleus Sampling]] (top-p) with p=.99.